blconstructs/filemaker/README.md

 # filemaker
  Solutions and sample code related to FileMaker development.
 All work is compatible with FileMaker v20 and beyond.

- **APILabs** - A laboratory for native API integration with FileMaker.

  **CKEditor** - Custom functions and scripting for the integration of CKEditor into a FileMaker solution.
 CKEditor is externally hosted.
 Custom functions provide the html and javascript for a webviewer.
 Scripting moves data to and from a field using the Perform Javascript in Web Viewer script step.